rust-lang/leadership-council/policies/project-director-election-process.md

 ### Election Meeting

-The election meeting is compromised of all members of the Leadership Council who will actively participate in the consensus process as well as the facilitator who will facilitate that process.
+The election meeting is comprised of all members of the Leadership Council who will actively participate in the consensus process as well as the facilitator who will facilitate that process.

 * Share nominations
     * Write down nominations first[^1].